Zinc PC Loading + ROS Generation

 Image 3: Graph of fluorescence from SOSG as a function of GI concentration

-Image 3 demonstrates that the amount of ROS generated increases with the amount of G-quadruplex available to bind ZnPC, and that ZnPC alone barely yielded more fluorescence than the blank solution.
-While the amount of ROS generated increases sharply at lower concentrations, it does eventually plateau, signifying complete binding of all ZnPC.
+Image 3 demonstrates that the amount of ROS generated generally increases with the amount of G-quadruplex available to bind ZnPC, and that ZnPC alone barely yielded more fluorescence than the blank solution.
 This is in accordance with our findings that more bound ZnPC results in greater absorbance at 680 nm, since absorbance of red laser radiation is necessary for reactive oxygen species generation.

-Overall, the data gathered supports the claim that ZnPC needs to be loaded onto the G-quadruplex to be effectively used for photodynamic therapy.
-This is demonstrated by how ZnPC alone does not absorb 680 nm light or efficiently generate ROS but readily does both when combined with the GI sequence.
-Furthermore, so far, increasing the amount of GI available for binding also increases the absorbance and improves ROS generation.
+The data gathered supports the claim that ZnPC needs to be loaded onto the G-quadruplex to be effectively used for photodynamic therapy.
+ZnPC alone does not absorb 680 nm light or efficiently generate ROS but readily does both when combined with the GI sequence.
+Increasing the amount of GI available for binding also increases the absorbance and improves ROS generation.
+Further experimentation elucidating the saturation level of ZnPC binding to GI would be helpful in optimizing loading efficiency.

 Previous Experiment: Doxorubicin Loading and Release